Last Updated on 29 November 2025 by Cycloscope

 all you need to know to plan your Ring of Kerry cycle tour

-The Ring of Kerry is one of the most visited areas of Ireland, its epic coastline and rough mountainous interiors make it also a prime cycling destination in the Irish island, and in the whole of Europe.
+The Ring of Kerry is one of the most visited areas of Ireland; its epic coastline and rugged mountainous interior make it also a prime cycling destination in Ireland and in Europe.

 The Ring of Kerry is what people often call the Iveragh Peninsula, a peninsula on the western coast of Ireland, and it’s part of the super-scenic Wild Atlantic Way, an itinerary that follows the whole northern and eastern coast, the ultimate cycling trip.

-The popularity of the ring of Kerry though is also its weakness, so many people on rented cars and caravans drive these roads all year round, but especially in summer.
-Add this to the fact that the roads are narrow, with no side lanes, and not really well maintained, and you’ll see why some Irish people think of you as suicidal if you want to ride the ring on a summer weekend.
+The popularity of the Ring of Kerry, though, is also its weakness, so many people in rented cars and caravans drive these roads all year round, but especially in summer.
+Add this to the fact that the streets are narrow, with no side lanes, and not really well-maintained, and you’ll see why some Irish people think of you as suicidal if you want to ride the ring on a summer weekend.

-The Ring of Kerry has been made famous also by the charity cycle race which takes place every year in July.
-Over the past 36 years, they raised almost €16 million for 160 charity organizations through the annual support of participating cyclists and volunteers.
+The Ring of Kerry has also been made famous by the charity cycle race, which takes place every year in July.
+Over the past 36 years, they have raised almost €16 million for 160 charity organizations through the annual support of participating cyclists and volunteers.

-Besides the Ballaghisheen pass, which we will discuss in detail further on, the whole Ring of Kerry is mostly flat, with only a few small uphills. that though doesn’t mean it is an easy ride, the weather can be harsh even in summer and strong winds can make riding difficult.
+Besides the Ballaghisheen pass, which we will discuss in detail further on, the whole Ring of Kerry is primarily flat, with only a few slight uphills.
+That, though, doesn’t mean it is an easy ride; the weather can be harsh even in summer, and strong winds can make riding difficult.

 Check Also